ICRA-2020/bayesian-icp/README.md

 This code provides a reference implementation of method presented in the paper:

-"Speeding up ICP using Stochastic Gradient Descent" *F. Afzal Maken, F. Ramos, L. Ott*
+"Estimating Motion Uncertainty With Bayesian ICP"
-IEEE International Conference on Robotics Automation, 2019
+*F. Afzal Maken, F. Ramos, L. Ott* submitted to IEEE International Conference on Robotics Automation, 2019

 Requirements